mabd314/mazing_web_backend/README.md

             - **buy [itemName]**: will buy the item corresponding to [itemName] from the seller if it is listed in the seller's item, and your character has enough gold
             - **sell [itemName]**: will sell the item corresponding to [itemName] from the seller, if it is listed in the seller's item, and your character has it
             - **list**: will list the seller's item again
-            - **end trade**: will exit the trading mode and go back to accepting main commands
+            - **end**: will exit the trading mode and go back to accepting main commands

     - Help:
         - **help**: choosing [help] will list all of the available commands and describe their usage